-The purpose of Royal Decree-Law 1/2017 of January 20, on urgent measures for consumer protection in relation to floor clauses, published on January 21, 2017, is to establish actions to facilitate refunding of amounts paid by consumers to credit institutions pursuant to certain floor clauses contained in loan or credit contracts guaranteed with a real estate mortgage.
+The purpose of Royal Decree-Law 1/2017 of January 20, on urgent measures for consumer protection in relation to minimum interest clauses, published on January 21, 2017, is to establish actions to facilitate refunding of amounts paid by consumers to credit institutions pursuant to certain minimum interest clauses contained in mortgage-backed loan or credit contracts.

-Any customers with contracts that contain the floor clauses referred to in the Royal Decree-Law can take advantage of this legislation.
+Any customers with contracts that contain the minimum interest clauses referred to in the Royal Decree-Law can take advantage of this legislation.

-You can contact our Customer Service Center (Floor Clauses Department):
+You can contact our Customer Service Center (Minimum Interest Clause Department):

 your email address must be verified in our database for us to be able to definitively identify you and to ensure that communications via this channel are secure.